rendall/icebreakers/QUESTIONS.md

   * What workers have the worst jobs?
   * What works of art have really made an impression on you?
   * What would you change if you were in charge of the company you work for?
-  * What's the best concert you’ve been to and why was it so good?
+  * What's the best concert you've been to and why was it so good?
   * What, in your opinion, is the most amazing animal?
-  * What’s a problem you have, that might be entirely unique to you?
+  * What's a problem you have, that might be entirely unique to you?
-  * What’s something that a lot of people are missing out on because they don’t know about it?
+  * What's something that a lot of people are missing out on because they don't know about it?
-  * What’s something that was once important but is now becoming less and less relevant?
+  * What's something that was once important but is now becoming less and less relevant?
-  * What’s something you’re looking forward to?
+  * What's something you're looking forward to?
-  * What’s the best backhanded compliment you’ve heard / can think of on the spot?
+  * What's the best backhanded compliment you've heard / can think of on the spot?
-  * What’s the best cake you’ve ever eaten?
+  * What's the best cake you've ever eaten?
-  * What’s the best day you’ve had recently?
+  * What's the best day you've had recently?
-  * What’s the best location to fully enjoy a good cup of coffee?
+  * What's the best location to fully enjoy a good cup of coffee?
-  * What’s the best or worst prank you’ve played on someone?
+  * What's the best or worst prank you've played on someone?
-  * What’s the best sports game you’ve been to?
+  * What's the best sports game you've been to?
-  * What’s the best thing you’ve got going on in your life at the moment?
+  * What's the best thing you've got going on in your life at the moment?
-  * What’s the best way to stay young?
+  * What's the best way to stay young?
-  * What’s the biggest adventure you’ve been on?
+  * What's the biggest adventure you've been on?
-  * What’s the biggest vehicle you’ve driven?
+  * What's the biggest vehicle you've driven?
-  * What’s the longest trip you’ve been on?
+  * What's the longest trip you've been on?
-  * What’s the most amazing natural occurrence you’ve witnessed?
+  * What's the most amazing natural occurrence you've witnessed?
-  * What’s the most annoying machine you must deal with regularly?
+  * What's the most annoying machine you must deal with regularly?
-  * What’s the most creative thing you’ve done?
+  * What's the most creative thing you've done?
-  * What’s the most delightful hotel or house you’ve stayed in on vacation?
+  * What's the most delightful hotel or house you've stayed in on vacation?
-  * What’s the most outdated piece of tech you still use regularly?
+  * What's the most outdated piece of tech you still use regularly?
-  * What’s the most unique shop or restaurant you’ve been in?
+  * What's the most unique shop or restaurant you've been in?
-  * What’s the noblest endeavor a person can dedicate their life to?
+  * What's the noblest endeavor a person can dedicate their life to?
-  * What’s the scariest horror movie or horror book monster?
+  * What's the scariest horror movie or horror book monster?
-  * What’s the silliest thing you are pretty good at?
+  * What's the silliest thing you are pretty good at?
-  * What’s the strangest name someone you have met had?
+  * What's the strangest name someone you have met had?
-  * What’s the weirdest food you’ve eaten?
+  * What's the weirdest food you've eaten?
-  * What’s the weirdest way you have met someone?
+  * What's the weirdest way you have met someone?
-  * What’s the worst advice you’ve been given?
+  * What's the worst advice you've been given?
-  * What’s your best “my coworkers are crazy” story?
+  * What's your best “my coworkers are crazy” story?
-  * What’s your drink of choice?
+  * What's your drink of choice?
 (Either alcoholic or non.)
-  * What’s your favorite Olympic sport to watch?
+  * What's your favorite Olympic sport to watch?
-  * What’s your favorite car that you’ve owned?
+  * What's your favorite car that you've owned?
-  * What’s your favorite food combination?
+  * What's your favorite food combination?
-  * What’s your favorite international food?
+  * What's your favorite international food?
-  * What’s your favorite island that you’ve visited?
+  * What's your favorite island that you've visited?
-  * What’s your favorite line from a book or a movie?
+  * What's your favorite line from a book or a movie?
-  * What’s your favorite month?
+  * What's your favorite month?
-  * What’s your favorite thing about the area/city/state you live in?
+  * What's your favorite thing about the area/city/state you live in?
-  * What’s your favorite type of day? (weather, temp, etc.)
+  * What's your favorite type of day? (weather, temp, etc.)
-  * What’s your favorite way to spend time outdoors?
+  * What's your favorite way to spend time outdoors?
-  * What’s your favorite way to waste time online?
+  * What's your favorite way to waste time online?
-  * What’s your idea of a great day?
+  * What's your idea of a great day?
-  * What’s your idea of a great party?
+  * What's your idea of a great party?
   * When is the most interesting period in history?
   * When someone finds out what you do, or where you are from, what question do they always ask you?
   * Where are five places you really want to visit before you die?
   * Where have you traveled to?
-  * Where’s the most surreal area you been to?
+  * Where's the most surreal area you been to?
-  * Where’s your favorite place to nap?
+  * Where's your favorite place to nap?
   * Who has been your most interesting/confusing/annoying neighbor?
   * Who is the funniest person in your family?
   * Who is the most competitive person you know?
   * Who is the most gifted person you know?
   * Who is the most intelligent or creative person you know?
-  * Who is the most interesting person you’ve met and talked with?
+  * Who is the most interesting person you've met and talked with?
-  * Who is the most interesting stranger you’ve met?
+  * Who is the most interesting stranger you've met?
   * Who is the oldest person you know personally?
 What interesting stories have they told you?
-  * Who was your favorite teacher?
   * Would you ever try space tourism, if you had the money for it?
   * Would you rather spend time with other people or at home alone?
   * Would you rather watch a movie on your TV at home or on the big screen in the theater, and why?